jg-rp/liquid/README.rst

 -----------

-Please see `Shopify's documentation <https://shopify.github.io/liquid/>`_ for template syntax details and a reference of available tags and filters.
+Please see `Shopify's documentation <https://shopify.github.io/liquid/>`_ for template syntax and a reference of available tags and filters.

 An application typically creates a single ``Environment``, with a template ``Loader``, then loads and renders templates from that environment.
 This example assumes a folder